 |Licensing/Certification||State-issued license required for public schools|

 |Key Responsibilities||Plan curricula; provide group and one-on-one instruction; teach basics in reading, math and classroom behavior; assess student progress; work with parents|

 Source: *U.S. Bureau of Labor Statistics

 What Are The Duties of a Kindergarten Teacher?

 Kindergarten is often the first school experience for young children, especially for those who did not attend preschool.
 As a kindergarten teacher, it's your responsibility to introduce and reinforce their understanding of how school works.
-Through the use of play, toys and other hands-on techniques, you'll help students develop socially, cognitively, emotionally and physically.
+Through the use of play, toys and other hands-on techniques, you'll help students develop.